‘You’ season 3: release date, cast, plot, trailer and more

 **Spoilers for ‘You’ seasons one and two below**

-After a year of waiting, Netflix gave us the perfect late-Christmas pressie when it dropped season two of its highly-bingeable, psychological thriller You on Boxing Day.
-Just like last year when the first batch of episodes appeared announced, chain-watching the series was the perfect accompaniment to your festive food coma.
+After a year of waiting, Netflix gave us the perfect late-Christmas pressie last year when it dropped season two of its highly-bingeable, psychological thriller You on Boxing Day.
+Just like in 2018 when the first batch of episodes appeared announced, chain-watching the series was the perfect accompaniment to your festive food coma.

-This time around, terrifying, serial-killer anti-hero Joe (Penn Badgley) has moved to Los Angeles and assumed the new (stolen) identity of Will Bettleheim.
+This time around, terrifying, serial-killer anti-hero Joe (Penn Badgley) had moved to Los Angeles and assumed the new (stolen) identity of Will Bettleheim.
 He’s running away from the events of season one where he killed his girlfriend Beck (Elixabeth Lail) and framed her therapist for the murder.
 There’s also the shock reappearance of ex-girlfriend Candace (Ambyr Childers), previously assumed dead.
 Later in LA, Joe falls for Love Quinn (Victoria Pedretti) – a seemingly wholesome kitchen manager with a secret of her own – at a store he works in; but it’s not long until our protagonist gets tangled in a new web of lies.

-- Read more: ‘You’ season two review: wickedly sharp killer-thriller continues to look for love in all the wrong places
+- READ MORE: ‘You’ season two review: wickedly sharp killer-thriller continues to look for love in all the wrong places

 If, like us, you smashed through the second season even quicker than the first, you’ll be hoping for more episodes soon.
 Here’s everything we know about You season 3.